-The ADS5273 provides an internal reference, or can optionally be driven with an external reference.
+The ADS5272 provides internal references, or can optionally be driven with external references.
 Best performance is achieved through the internal reference mode.

-The device is available in a PowerPAD TQFP-80 package and is specified over a -40°C to +85°C operating range.
+The device is available in a TQFP-80 PowerPAD package and is specified over a -40°C to +85°C operating range.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
 PowerPAD is a trademark of Texas Instruments.